-PROCEDURE FOR REQUESTING FMLA LEAVE
+□ PROCEDURE FOR REQUESTING FMLA LEAVE

-All employees requesting FMLA leave must provide verbal or written notice of the need for the leave to the Human Resource Department either directly by phone (682) 324-2500 or via email hr@awbrown.org.
+All employees requesting FMLA leave must provide verbal or written notice of the need for the leave to the Human Resource Department either directly by phone (682) 324-2500 or via email awbrownhr@jgdickson.com.
 Within five (5) business days after the employee has provided this notice, the HR manager will complete and provide the employee with the DOL Notice of Eligibility and Rights.

-LEAVE THAT IS FORESEEABLE
+□ LEAVE THAT IS FORESEEABLE

 In general, the employee must give the employer at least 30 days advance notice of the need to take FMLA leave when he or she knows about the need for the leave in advance and it is possible and practical to do so.
 For example, if the employee is scheduled for surgery in two months, the need for leave is foreseeable and at least thirty (30) days advance notice is required.
 If 30 days advance notice is not possible because the situation has changed or the employee does not know exactly when leave will be required, the employee must provide notice of the need for leave as soon as possible and practical.
-When the employee has no reasonable excuse for not providing at least thirty (30) days advance notice is provided.
-When the employee could not have provided thirty (30) days advance notice, the employee could not have provided thirty (30) days advance notice, the employee could not have provided thirty (30) days advance notice, the employee could not have provided thirty (30) days advance notice, the employee could not have provided thirty (30) days advance notice but has no reasonable excuse for not providing a shorter period of advance notice, the employer may delay the FMLA leave by whatever amount of time that the employee delayed in notifying the employer.
+When the employee has no reasonable excuse for not providing at least thirty (30) days advance notice, the employer may delay the FMLA leave until thirty (30) days after the date notice is provided.
+When the employee could not have provided thirty (30) days advance notice but has no reasonable excuse for not providing a shorter period of advance notice, the employer may delay the FMLA leave by whatever amount of time that the employee delayed in notifying the employer.